 Devotions and Prayer – Last month we focused on advent, waiting and getting ready for the birth of Christ.
 This month we will be focusing on Epiphany and the gift of Christ to all!

 Bible- This week we will finish two stories from Jesus’ early life – the visit of the Magi and Jesus’ family having to escape to Egypt.
 After that, we will resume our regular Bible stories by continuing with Samuel and the kings of Israel.

 Math – We will begin a new unit in Math this week on place value working with tens and ones.
 Big objectives include: read, write and represent 2 digit numbers, compare two-digit numbers, add tens and ones, use strategies to add within 20, solve story problems.
 The kids will continue working on their number math scrolls which also help us see patterns in tens and ones.

-Phonics – This week we will continue practicing our new sight words – adding list 9!
-This means that we’ve worked on close to 100 sight words this year.
+Phonics – This week we will continue practicing our new sight words – adding list 10 to our class word wall!
+This means that we’ve worked on 100 sight words this year.
 Sight words are critical as your child learns to become a fluent reader.
 If your child is still working on earlier lists, please consider setting aside extra time at home to continue practicing the words together.
 We do a lot of work on them at school as well and partnering at home can make a big difference!

 Writing – We continue our work of writing non-fiction books that teach facts about a topic that we are experts on.

 Social Studies/Science – We will begin our unit on light and sound this week.
 Here are some highlights of this unit: Sounds are made when something vibrates.
 Sounds can be loud or soft, and high or low.
 We use sound and light to communicate.
 A shadow is made when something blocks the light.

 - Week of January 4: KCHD Hearing and Vision (PS-4 – all week)

 - January 11- Feb 4: Middle of year MAP testing